appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Execute a Qualys SSL Labs scan for your application and provide a PDF export of the test results demonstrating that application meets the aforementioned TLS requirements.
+1. Execute a Qualys SSL Labs scan for the application and provide a PDF export of the test results demonstrating that application meets the aforementioned TLS requirements.
 In most cases, this should result in a B or higher score.

 *L2*
 1. N/A (to be collected by lab)